Milan, Ohio: 1800s and the Milan Canal

 From the late 1820s and into the 1830s, Federal Style buildings were constructed, many of which survive.
 In the 1840s and 50s, the Greek Revival style predominated in Milan, as it did in the rest of the Connecticut Western Reserve (the northeastern counties of Ohio).
 Today, Milan’s neighborhoods abound with original Greek Revival houses, along with a number of other later, Victorian architectural styles.

 With the threat of proliferating railroads, mid-century canal interests were able to prevent their incursion into Milan.
 This effectively isolated the village from the flourishing post-Civil War economy that occurred in other Midwestern towns.
 Consequently, Milan’s development and expansion essentially terminated in the 1850s and 60s.
 Today, the majority of the canal-era mansions and other buildings remain intact, making Milan one of the finest sites for 19th-century architectural history in the Midwest.
 The Kelley Block on the village square, along with the impressive great houses on all of the village’s streets are remarkably preserved.
 In 2002, Milan was selected by The National Trust for Historic Preservation as a Distinctive Destination.

 Melon farming prospered in the area due to sandy, fertile soil, and Milan hosts the "Milan Melon Festival" annually on Labor Day weekend.
 Although many residents commute to other cities for employment, the general culture of the area is decidedly rural, agricultural, and historic.
 Because of its limited development after the closure of the canal, Milan retains the ambiance of a 19th-century village with New England cultural and architectural affinities.

+Milan is home to the Edison Pen Company, one of the only manufacturers of fountain pens in the United States.
+Its resin barrels are handmade in Milan though its steel and gold nibs come from JoWo, a German firm that dates from 1852.